Ohio and Erie Canal: Construction (1825–1832)

 On February 4, 1825, the Ohio Legislature passed "An Act to provide for the Internal Improvement of the State of Ohio by Navigable Canals".
-The Canal Commission was authorized to borrow $400,000 during 1825, and not more than $600,000 per year thereafter.
+The Canal Commission was authorized to borrow $400,000 in 1825, and not more than $600,000 per year thereafter.
 The notes issued were to be redeemable between 1850 and 1875.

 On July 4, 1825, ground was broken for the canal at Licking Summit near Newark, Ohio.

 The canals were specified to have a minimum width of 40 ft at the top, 26 ft at the bottom, and a depth of 4 ft feet minimum.
 These limits were often exceeded, and indeed it was cheaper to do so in most cases.
 For example, it might be cheaper to build one embankment and then let the water fill all the way to a hillside parallel, perhaps hundreds of feet away, rather than build two embankments.
 By damming the rivers, long stretches of slackwater could be created which, with the addition of towpaths, could serve as portions of the canal.
 Where it made economic sense to do so, such as lock widths or portions of the canal through narrow rock or across aqueducts, the minimum widths were adhered to.

 Contracts were let for the following tasks: Grubbing and clearing, Mucking and ditching, Embankment and excavation, Locks and culverts, Puddling, and Protection.

 Initially, contractors in general proved to be inexperienced and unreliable.
 It was common for one job to receive 50 bids, many of them local to where the work was being performed.
 The chosen contractor, having underbid the contract, often would abscond leaving his labor force unpaid and his contract unfulfilled.
 This problem was so bad that many laborers refused to perform canal work for fear of not being paid.
 As the bidding process was improved, and more reliable contractors engaged, the situation improved.

 Workers were initially paid $0.30 per day and offered a jigger of whiskey.
 As work progressed, and where labor was in shortage, workers could make as much as $15 per month.
 At that time, cash money was scarce in Ohio forcing much bartering.
 Working on the canal was appealing and attracted many farmers from their land.

 On July 3, 1827, the first canal boat on the Ohio and Erie Canal left Akron, traveled through 41 locks and over 3 aqueducts along 37 mi of canal, to arrive at Cleveland on July 4.
 While the average speed of 3 mi/h may seem slow, canal boats could carry 10 tons of goods and were much more efficient than wagons over rutted trails.

 Graph showing the annual expenditures and revenues accrued to the State of Ohio by the Ohio and Erie Canal from 1827 to 1903.

-During the next five years, more and more portions of the canal opened, with it finally being completed during 1832:
+During the next five years, more and more portions of the canal opened, with it finally being completed in 1832: